miblee/lab-w02d03-js-expense-tracker/readme.md

     - an input field to enter an expense name
     - a button that says "Add expense"
     - the text "Expenses"
-    - the text "Current Expenses: 0"
+    - the text "Total Expenses: 0"

 When a user enters an amount and a name for the expense...
     and clicks "Add expense"...